 “Guys, look.”
 Adriana Priest dropped her bag on the chipped linoleum table that served at Team Mwerte’s strategic planning center, almost knocking over Kate’s open bottle of sparkling water.
-The bag was relatively new, while the table, and the house surrounding it, was many decades older than anyone in the room.
+The entire team was present:

 Catherine “Kate” Thea Torres.
 Records, Strategic Planning.